Your gift is 100% tax deductible

 For medical questions, we encourage you to review our information with your doctor.

-A risk factor is anything that changes your chance of getting a disease such as cancer.
+A risk factor is anything that increases your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
-Some risk factors, like smoking, you can change.
+Some cancer risk factors, like smoking, you can change.
 Others, like your age or family history, can’t be changed.

-But having a risk factor, or even several, does not always mean that a person will get the disease, and many people get cancer without having any known risk factors.
+But having a risk factor, or even several, does not always mean that a person will get the disease, and many people with cancer have few or no known risk factors.

 There are several known risk factors for myelodysplastic syndromes (MDS).

-Older age is one of the most important risk factors for MDS.
-MDS is uncommon in people younger than 50, and most cases are found in people in their 70s or 80s.
+MDS can occur at any age, even in children.
+But it is uncommon in people younger than 50, and it’s most often diagnosed in people in their 70s or 80s.

 MDS is more common in men than in women.
-The reason for this is not clear, although it might have to do with men having been more likely to smoke or to be exposed to certain chemicals in the workplace in the past.
+The reason for this is not clear, although it might have to do with men having been more likely to smoke or to have been exposed to certain chemicals in the workplace in the past.

-Prior treatment with chemotherapy (chemo) is another important risk factor for MDS.
-Patients who have been treated with certain chemo drugs for cancer are more likely to develop MDS later on.
-When MDS is caused by cancer treatment it is called secondary MDS or treatment-related MDS.
+People who have been treated with certain chemotherapy (chemo) drugs or with radiation therapy for cancer are more likely to develop MDS later.
+When MDS is caused by cancer treatment, it is called secondary MDS or treatment-related MDS.

 Smoking increases the risk of MDS.
-Many people know that smoking can cause cancer of the lungs, but it can also cause cancer in other parts of the body that don't come into direct contact with smoke.
+Many people know that smoking can cause lung cancer, but it can also cause cancer in other parts of the body that don't come into direct contact with smoke.
 Cancer-causing substances in tobacco smoke are absorbed into the blood as it passes through the lungs.
 Once in the bloodstream, these substances spread to many parts of the body.

-Some environmental exposures have been linked to MDS:
+Some environmental exposures have been linked to MDS.
+For example:

 Aster JC, Stone RM.
-Clinical manifestations and diagnosis of the myelodysplastic syndromes.
+Clinical manifestations, diagnosis, and classification of myelodysplastic syndromes (MDS).
 UpToDate.
-2017.
-Accessed at https://www.uptodate.com/contents/clinical-manifestations-and-diagnosis-of-the-myelodysplastic-syndromes on October 4, 2017.
+2024.
+Accessed at https://www.uptodate.com/contents/clinical-manifestations-diagnosis-and-classification-of-myelodysplastic-syndromes-mds on June 28, 2024.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.